SNIA/Swordfish-basic-web-client/documentation/Swordfish Basic Web Client Dev Guide.md

     as part of status code or append as part of the body of the response.
-If the web client encountered any issue while talking to a service implemented with a newer version of a redfish or swordfish schema, check the error response and add the status code in the below lines of app.js file
+If the web client encountered any issue while talking to a service implemented with a newer version of a redfish or swordfish schema, check the error response and add the status code in the below lines of app.js file.

     ![](media/c658c556980eb523369b5e15a59f3bf9.png)